 American Sign Language

-Learning any new language can be tricky.
-Culture matters.
 Norms and regional differences familiar to the native speaker are often elusive to the outsider.
-When the language is neither spoken nor written, and used exclusively by the deaf community, mistakes will be made by the hearing learner.
+Nowhere is this more true than when learning ASL, a language that is neither spoken nor written, and one used exclusively by the deaf community.
+It is no wonder that mistakes are made in the learning process.
+Many of these mistakes can be avoided.

-After teaching ASL and serving as an ASL interpretor for years, these are the core things I took away.
+After teaching ASL and serving as an ASL interpreter for years, these are the core things I took away.

 The hands are faster than the eyes.